View Categories

 6. Click the Save button.

-7. Edit the question pool by clicking the pencil icon.
+8. Edit the question pool by clicking the pencil icon.

-8. Delete the added question pool by clicking the trash icon.
+9. Delete the added question pool by clicking the trash icon.

-12. Define the number of points per question difficulty category – Points a candidate will achieve for answering correctly easy, medium, and hard questions
+12. Define the number of points per question difficulty category – Points a candidate will achieve for answering correctly easy, medium, and hard questions.

 13. Define the number of penalty points per question difficulty category – Points a candidate will achieve for answering incorrectly easy, medium, and hard questions.

-Method based on question categories #
+Generate test based on question categories

 Once this method is selected, proceed by following the next steps: